Music in the Parks Summer series announced in Vernon County

 The Friends of Vernon County Parks & Forests Music in the Parks series is open to friends and families of all ages, will have local food vendors and beverages available and begins at 6 p.m. every Wednesday in June, July, August and early September.
 There is no admission for the Music in the Parks series, but freewill donations are encouraged and will go to directly support the musicians as well as the Vernon County parks.

-The Friends of Vernon County Parks & Forests is a 501(c)3 organization that aims to celebrate, protect, preserve and enhance the Vernon County Parks and Forests while connecting people to our Driftless Area’s nature and empowering them to positively impact their environment.
-For more information on the Music in the Parks series and more, see the Friends of Vernon County Parks and Forests Facebook page: https://www.facebook.com/vernoncountyfriends/
+The Friends of Vernon County Parks & Forests is a 501©3 organization that aims to celebrate, protect, preserve and enhance the Vernon County Parks and Forests while connecting people to our Driftless Area’s nature and empowering them to positively impact their environment.
+For more information on the Music in the Parks series and more, see the Friends of Vernon County Parks and Forests Facebook page: https://www.facebook.com/vernoncountyfriends/.